-THE RESEARCH LIBRARY
+THE RESEARCH Archives

-Open to the public, the Research Library provides access to the Photograph Collection and the Document Archives, the region’s largest collection of historical materials covering hundreds of years of San Diego history.
+Open to the public, the Research Archives provides access to the Photograph Collection and the Document Archives, the region’s largest collection of historical materials covering hundreds of years of San Diego history.
 The Document Archives houses 45 million documents: public and architectural records, books, maps, scrapbooks, manuscripts, newspapers, ephemera, diaries and the Oral History Collection.
 The extensive historic Photograph Collection has over 2 ½ million images.
-The Research Library serves students, historians and the general public onsite and online.
+The Research Archives serves students, historians and the general public onsite and online.

 For information on the History Center’s Collections: